 5. Obtain CNE Certification

-Passing the Certified Nurse Educator (CNE®) exam is not required but is a highly desirable and recommended last step on the way to become a nurse educator.
+Passing the Certified Nurse Educator (CNE®) exam is not required but is a highly desirable and recommended when becoming a nurse educator.
 Nurse educators who have earned certification from the National League for Nursing through the CNE exam can increase their earning potential while opening up more career opportunities in the future.
-Students will need an MSN degree, an active nursing license and a completed nursing education course.
-Marquette can offer a nursing educator certificate to be completed to qualify for the CNE.
+Students will need to meet eligibility requirements before sitting for the CNE exam, with more information available through the National League for Nursing.
+Marquette offers a nursing educator certificate to be completed to qualify for the CNE.

 Put Yourself on the Path to Success

-If you’re ready to start working toward becoming a nurse educator and have a non-nursing bachelor’s degree, Marquette’s Direct Entry MSN program in Pleasant Prairie can help you get there in less than 21 months.
+If you’re ready to start working toward becoming a nurse educator and have a non-nursing bachelor’s degree, Marquette’s Direct Entry MSN program in Pleasant Prairie can help you on the path to this new career.
 Contact us today to learn more.